-I-508, Waiver of Rights, Privileges, Exemptions and Immunities (Under Section 247(b) of the INA)
+I-508, Request for Waiver of Certain Rights, Privileges, Exemptions and Immunities

 Purpose of Form